Newbrict/obsidian-obligator/README.md

 * Figure out how to make this work on the phone
 * Add a check that forces the terminal heading to come after the obligator heading
+* Add an example template file.

+## Design Philosophy
+### Why does the terminal sequence have to be a header?
+The reason for this is to allow the full to-do list to be folded by the header specified by the Obligation Header option.
+If any other terminal sequence is used, the obligation header will fold it because its scope encompases that terminal sequence.

 ## Building
 * `yarn install` (install dependencies)